 Contact Paul Davis for all your property damage needs.
 (703) 335-2424

-- Obviously, it is extremely important to make sure you and your family (and don’t forget pets) are secure and that you contact your friends and relatives to assure them that you are all safe.
+- Of course, it’s extremely important to be sure you and your family (and don’t forget your pets) are unharmed and that you contact your friends and relatives to let them know you are all safe.

 - Report the damage to your insurance company as soon as it is possible.